 Inventory control involves many areas of a business including…

 Purchasing.
 Inventory control begins with acquiring raw materials, components and/or finished goods in appropriate quantities and at the correct time.

-An inventory control system helps with predicting demand, evaluating and managing the vendors who provide the products, and keeping products on the shelves to maximize sales and customer satisfaction.
+Inventory control software helps with predicting demand, evaluating and managing the vendors who provide the products, and keeping products on the shelves to maximize sales and customer satisfaction.

 Sales.
-Sales management and order fulfillment tools integrated with an inventory control system can be the sales team’s secret weapon in an ever-increasingly competitive environment.
+Sales management and order fulfillment tools integrated with inventory control software can be the sales team’s secret weapon in an ever-increasingly competitive environment.

 Real-time access to accurate inventory and product information keeps orders flowing and customers happy & away from competitors.

 Learn more about Acctivate’s sales and customer management »

 When you are selling 7,000 line items, it’s nice to know that you can click into the inventory tab of any of these items and get the information you need.”